Male Infertility is present in 30-50% of Infertile Couples

 High number of lymphocytes suggesting an infectious or inflammatory process.

-Genetic testing is necessary in some men with infertility to determine the cause of infertility and to guide treatment options and further evaluation.
+Genetic testing is necessary for some men with infertility to determine the cause of infertility and to guide treatment options and further evaluation.

 Proven Natural Approaches to Improve Fertility in Men

-A number of high quality scientific studies have demonstrated that natural supplements can improve sperm quality in men.
-In particular the following supplements have been shown to benefit men.
+A number of high-quality scientific studies have demonstrated that natural supplements can improve sperm quality in men.
+In particular, the following supplements have been shown to benefit men.
 These can be purchased at most pharmacies and health stores.
-These supplements improve sperm concentration and motility as well as percent of sperm with normal morphology:
+These supplements improve sperm concentration and motility as well as the percent of sperm with normal morphology:

 These supplements do not work overnight.
 At least 3-6 months of use are necessary to see benefits: